andersongames/auto-folder/docs/autofolder_console_test_checklist.md

 ### 🧪  2.
 Destination Directory

-- [ ] Files are organized into provided destination directory (if given)
+- [x] Files are organized into provided destination directory (if given)
 - [x] Fallback to source directory if no destination is given
-- [ ] Prevent deletion of original files if source == destination
 - [x] Create destination directory if it does not exist (optional logic)

 ### 📝 3.
 Normalização de nomes (NormalizeGroupName)